 Procedural Writing Procedural Writing Lesson Plans: # 4 Planning and Preparation

-Having broken instruction down into its component parts, it’s time for students to gain some practise assembling those parts in the shape of their own design.
+Having broken instruction down into its component parts, it’s time for students to gain some practise assembling those parts in their own design.

 If independent enough, you can ask students to generate their own titles.
 Perhaps something uncommon that they specifically know how to do.
 A technique from an unusual hobby, for example.